open-space-collective/open-space-toolkit-astrodynamics/README.md

 <summary>Structure</summary>
 <p>

-The library exhibits the following structure:
+The library exhibits the following detailed and descriptive structure:

 ```txt
 ├── Trajectory